johnfidel98/one_projects/README.md

 4. Sync project details along with notes.
 5. Do procedure setups including shell init in projects.
 6. Projects mapping with config files (main feature).

+## Installation

+The setup procedure is fairly simple.
+After installing 1Password and 1Password-cli